nus-cs2103-AY2223S2/tp/docs/UserGuide.md

 FriendlyLink **streamlines volunteer and elderly management** for single administrators of small VWOs.
 With FriendlyLink, administrators can easily manage their database and pair volunteers with the elderly they want to help, all through an intuitive, user-friendly interface.
-Our goal is to make volunteer and elderly management simple, efficient, and effective, so that NPOs can focus on making a difference in their communities.
+Our goal is to make volunteer and elderly management simple, efficient, and effective, so that VWOs can focus on making a difference in their communities.

 ---